You want smart political talk without the meltdowns?

 We have one that is under the age of 30.

-People say, Well, David, is this just out with the old and in with the new?
+People say, well, David, is this just out with the old and in with the new?

-I would say no.
+I would say, no.

-Because we need members who are ready to meet this moment to fight back against Donald Trump and what I back against Trump.
+This is out with the ineffective and in with the effective because we need members who are ready to meet this moment to fight back against Donald Trump and what hype back against Trump.

 Resistance, resistance, resistance.